Windows Display Driver Model: Limitations

 The new driver model requires the graphics hardware to have Shader Model 2.0 support at least, since the fixed function pipeline is now translated to 2.0 shaders.
 However, according to Microsoft as of 2009, only about 1–2 percent of the hardware running Windows Vista used the XDDM, with the rest already WDDM capable.
 It also requires some other hardware features; consequently some SM 2.0-supporting hardware such as the Intel GMA 900 fails the WDDM certification.

 One of the limitations of WDDM driver model version 1.0 is that it does not support multiple drivers in a multi-adapter, multi-monitor setup.
 If a multi-monitor system has more than one graphics adapter powering the monitors, both the adaptors must use the same WDDM driver.
 If more than one driver is used, Windows will disable one of them.
+This is a limitation from when Windows Vista was codenamed Windows "Longhorn".
 WDDM 1.1 does not have this limitation.

 WDDM 1.0/1.1 does not allow some modes that were previously handled by the driver such as spanning mode (stretching the desktop across two monitors) although Dual View is still available.